Gina Akpe-Moses: Career

-Arriving at the age of three in Dundalk, Gina Akpe-Moses started athletics at age 11 in St Gerald's AC, then specialised in sprinting.
+Arriving at the age of three in Dundalk, Gina Akpe-Moses started athletics at age 11 in St Gerard's AC, then specialised in sprinting.
 In 2014, she moved to Birmingham to join an elite British club.

 In 2015, a 16-year-old Akpe-Moses competed at the European Athletics Under-20 Championships in Eskilstuna, Sweden coming in fourth place as part of the women's 4 x 100 metres relay team.
 That same year, she won joint-silver medal in the 200 metres at the European Youth Summer Olympic Festival held in Tbilisi, Georgia.

 She earned a silver in the 100 metres run at the 2016 European U18 Championships in Tbilisi.

 In 2017, Akpe-Moses took gold for the 100 m at the European U20 Championships held in Grosseto, Italy and again came fourth in the 4 x 100 metres relay.

 In 2018, she won silver as part of the women's 4 × 100 m Irish team at the World U20 Championships in Tampere, Finland, having also qualified for the final of the individual race.